 Even if you are not a fan of the movies (when we went Mark was very anti-Harry and had not watched a film) you will still be amazed at the detail, love and expertise that went into making some of the props for the 8 movies.

-For someone like me who has reads the books and spent hours watching them with my daughters it was such an awesome way to talk about all we had seen.
-We raced from sets to costumes to props.
-It’is all there for you to get up close to.
+For someone like me who has reads the books and spent hours watching the Harry Potter films with my daughters it was such an awesome way to talk about all we had seen.
+We raced from sets to costumes to props to Diagon Alley.
+It is all there for you to get up close to.

 Tickets are around 148 pounds for a family of four and must be pre-purchased.
 If you or a family member is a fan you need to book early tickets so you can make the most of your time there.
 We spent nearly 4 hours wandering around all that was there, with one anti-potter fan leading the way!

 I don’t think there is a best time to visit as most of it is inside so you are ok with the weather.
 Food was a little pricey inside but having a butter beer in the cafe with some of the props and sets outside was a real treat.